 Many of the wines have won medals and trophies, including the Michelin Trophy for the Reserve Chardonnay.
-James Halliday has described the wine as 'consistently immaculate', with two of the wines in his top 100.
-Halliday rated Narkoojee as a five star winery.

 The distinctive appeal of Narkoojee's wines is earning it an impressive reputation, drawing acclaim from the top restaurants, wine shows, wine writers and wine consumers across Australia and overseas.

 Narkoojee Winery produce wines such as Sparkling, Chardonnay,Viognier, Pinot Noir, Merlot, Cabernet Sauvignon, Cabernet Merlot and Shiraz. their wines range from $13.00 to $60.00.

 Please contact Narkoojee Winery or view their website for further details.

 03 5192 4257

 Nicholson River Winery was established in 1978 and is owned and operated by Juliet and Ken Eckersley.

 They make small quantities of speciality wines intended to be enjoyed with food.
 Varieties include Chardonnay, Sauvignon Blanc, Semillon, Viognier, Pinot Noir, Syrah or Shiraz, Sangiovese, Merlot and Cabernet Sauvignon.

 There are sparkling, botrytis and preservative-free wines, whilst the styles are more European than traditional Australian.